jenkinsci/artifactz-plugin/README.md

-name | Artifact name | The name of the artifact to push, e.g. artifactor-plugin stage | The SDLC stage | The stage in the process from where the version will be pushed version | Artifact version | The artifact version to push (optional, if omitted the current version at the stage will be pushed) variableName | Variable Name | The variable name where the pushed version will be stored, default ARTIFACTOR_VERSION
+name | Artifact name | The name of the artifact to push, e.g. artifactor-plugin stage | The SDLC stage | The stage in the process from where the version will be pushed version | Artifact version | The artifact version to push (optional, if omitted the current version at the stage will be pushed) variableName | Variable Name | The variable name where the pushed version will be stored, default ARTIFACTZ_VERSION

 For example:
 ```